corda/corda-solutions/bn-apps/billing/README.md

 *Contents of this article assume reader's familiarity with the concepts of *Business Networks*.
 Please see [Corda Solutions website](https://solutions.corda.net/business-networks/intro.html) for more information.*

-*Billing Service requires Corda 4 as a minimum version, as it heavily relies on the reference states.*
+*Billing Service requires Corda 4 as a minimum version, as it heavily relies on the Reference States.*

 Billing Service can be used for billing and metering on Business Networks.
 Billing Service has a notion of *Billing Chips* that can be included into Corda transactions that participants need to pay for. *Billing Chips* never cross a single transaction boundaries and hence never cause privacy leaks.
 All *Billing Chips* are attached to their respective *Billing States*, that accumulate the total *spent* amount and can be safely reported back to the BNO without leaking the transaction history where the *Billing Chips* have been involved into. *Billing States Evolution* is depicted on the diagram below: